General Information

 Student Services

 Students have access to the Radiography rooms in the clinical areas of rotations and imaging phantoms to practice exams.
 They have access to the medical library and internet access in the clinical area and classroom.
-Scheduled tutoring is available with individual instructors.
+Scheduled tutoring may be requested with individual instructors.

 Student Policies